bitfocus/companion-module-tslproducts-usp3/companion/HELP.md

 This module will allow you to have a TSL Products Universal Switch Panel (USP3) or DNF Controls USP act as a satellite surface in Companion, or you can use it to remotely press buttons on the panel for other functions.

 ## Module Development
-This module was developed by [Middleman Software, Inc.](http://middleman.tv)
+This module was developed and sponsored by [Middleman Software, Inc.](http://middleman.tv)

 ### Module Configuration
 * Choose the model/panel type you will be using, either the newer TSL Products USP3 panel or the legacy DNF Controls USP panel, as they use different protocols.